- Two orders of magnitude in price — Unitree G1 at $16K (research), Tesla Optimus ~$50K+ (factory), Figure 02 ~$100K+ (logistics)

 Three humanoid robots, three very different strategies, three price points spanning two orders of magnitude.
 Here’s how they stack up.
+For the wider field these three sit within, see our humanoid robot landscape 2026.

 Quick Comparison